 This methodology must be adjusted somewhat to account for higher frequency image distortion effects than those that can be captured by the conventional resampling grid.
 To model such effects, the L8/9 attitude data stream is separated in to low-frequency and high-frequency segments, with the low-frequency portion being used for the OLI line-of-sight projection operations that build the resampling grid.
 The high-frequency data are interpolated to match the OLI panchromatic band line sampling times and stored in the OLI LOS model in a jitter table for application as an extra correction at image resampling time.
 The OLI Line-of-Sight Model Creation ADD (6.2.1) describes the process of separating the attitude data stream by frequency.

 Sensitivity coefficients that relate these high-frequency roll-pitch-yaw jitter terms to the equivalent input image space line and sample offset effects are stored in the OLI LOS grid.
 This makes it possible to look up the roll-pitch-yaw jitter for each image line being resampled, and convert the jitter values to compensating input line/sample corrections that are used to refine the image interpolation location coordinates.
 The OLI Line-of-Sight Projection/Grid Generation ADD (see 6.2.1) describes the generation of these sensitivity coefficients.
 The process by which the jitter table from the OLI model and jitter sensitivity coefficients from the OLI grid are used during image resampling is shown schematically in Figure 6-36.
-The items in green in the figure are new structures added to support jitter correction.
+The items in green in the figure are new structures, compared to the ALIAS-heritage code and processes, added to support jitter correction.

 Since the jitter effects vary by image line, the time delay between even and odd (or deselected) detectors will lead to slightly different jitter effects in adjacent image samples, as depicted in Figure 6-37.
 The figure shows six time samples (t0 through t5) for six adjacent detectors.
 Note that the input line location returned by the grid is adjusted differently for the even and odd detectors due to their timing offset.
 Including the effects of detector deselect, the interpolated line location for the hybrid pixels could be different for each detector.
 The current approach does not account for sample-to-sample variations in jitter for each detector, applying the jitter correction only at the output location.
 This preserves the uniform along-track sampling assumption required to apply the cubic convolution kernel.
 Also note that while the interpolation location is adjusted relative to the input pixel locations in the line direction, the detector sample locations are adjusted relative to the interpolation location in the sample direction.
 The jitter-adjusted resampling procedure is explained in more detail below.